jedichang99/PasswordGenerator/README.md

 ## Description

-The purpose of this project was to help Horiseon's website to meet accessibility standards so that our their site is optimized for search engines.
-I learned that there are some changes that need to be done that wont be reflected on the webpagw such as the ault img.
-This change helpes the visual imapired.
-If they cant see the img then there will be text that can be read out.
-Also, if the img is broken thene there will be text shown that says that the img is suppose to be.
+The purpose of this project was to display the power of Java Script.

 ## Table of Contents